 Project: Design of a Transitional UAV.

-Control & analysis of a highly maneuverable transitional UAV.
+CAD analysis/design and control of a highly maneuverable transitional UAV.

 “Nothing is impossible !"